Can Lack Of Sleep Cause Anxiety Symptoms? Experts Weigh In

 Sleep deprivation has long been associated with various physical and mental health issues, including anxiety.

-With millions of people worldwide suffering from insomnia symptoms or other sleep-related issues, the relationship between lack of quality sleep and increased risk for anxiety is becoming increasingly clear.
+With millions worldwide suffering from insomnia symptoms or other sleep-related issues, the relationship between lack of quality sleep and increased risk for anxiety is becoming increasingly clear.

 A recent study found that individuals who experience severe levels of sleep loss are more likely to develop anxiety than those who get adequate restful sleep.

-Ultimately, research indicates that getting enough quality sleep on a regular basis may be one important way to reduce the likelihood for developing problematic anxious thoughts or behaviors.
+Ultimately, research indicates that getting enough quality sleep regularly may be one important way to reduce the likelihood for developing problematic anxious thoughts or behaviors.

-Sleep experts recommend seven to nine hours per night for optimal functioning throughout the day; however, different individuals require different amounts of sleep depending on age, lifestyle, stress levels, medical conditions, etc.
+Sleep experts recommend seven to nine hours per night for optimal daily functioning; however, different individuals require different amounts of sleep depending on age, lifestyle, stress levels, medical conditions, etc.

 The Effects Of Insufficient Sleep On Anxiety And Mood